MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxstreams/nf-acxstreams-acxstreamaddevents.md

 ## -description

-AcxStreamAddEvents adds events to and existing stream using an AcxEvent object.
+AcxStreamAddEvents adds events to an existing stream using an ACXEVENT object.
 For more information about ACX Objects, see [ACX - Summary of ACX Objects](/windows-hardware/drivers/audio/acx-summary-of-objects).

 ## -parameters

 ### -param Stream

 A pointer to an existing ACXSTREAM Object.
 An ACXSTREAM object represents an audio stream created by a circuit.
 The stream is composed of a list of elements created based on the parent circuit’s elements.

 ### -param Events